 These rice krispies are one of my favourite holiday desserts.
 These sweet treats were a Christmas staple in our family.
 They're often my go-to when I'm looking for a holiday classic or if I'm feeling a little nostalgic.

 This recipe is very easy to make so this would be a great family activity or an easy holiday distraction for little ones.

 Think these low FODMAP rice krispies sound great, but you don't have time to try them now?
 Don't worry.
 You can PIN THIS POST for later.

 Keep It FODMAP Friendly

-The second thing you’ll need to change up is your marshmallows.
-This one can be a little tricky.
-A lot of marshmallows contain either corn syrup or high fructose corn syrup.
-Corn syrup is not yet in the Monash app or on the Monash University blog.
-This indicates corn syrup has not yet been tested and is not suitable for the elimination phase.
+Next up is marshmallows.
+These can be a little tricky.
+A lot of marshmallow brands use either corn syrup or high fructose corn syrup.
+Corn syrup hasn't been tested by Monash yet, so it isn't suitable for the elimination phase.

 I have had the best luck with a brand called “marshmallow fluff.”
-It's a vegan product made with glucose, sugar, egg whites, and vanillin.
-It comes in a jar, so it’s not appropriate for all marshmallow projects, but it's great for our rice krispies!
+It's made with glucose, sugar, egg whites, and vanillin.
+This magical fluff comes in a jar, so it isn't great for all marshmallow projects (like hot chocolate or just plain snackable marshmallows), but it's perfect for our rice krispies.